Don’t Have Enough Time, Here are the Key Points

 Grinding with a Mortar and Pestle

-- Preparation: Start with clean, dry equipment.
-Ensure the mortar and the pestle are free from residual particles or moisture.
-Measure out the desired amount of coffee beans.
+- Ensure the mortar and pestle are clean and dry.
+Remove any residual particles or moisture.

-- Place Beans in the Mortar: Add a small handful of coffee beans to the mortar.
-It’s better to grind in small batches to ensure even grinding.
+- Add a small handful of coffee beans.
+Grinding in small batches ensures even results.

 Grinding With a Burr Grinder